LBLucaBonetti/autoi18n/README.md

 # autoi18n

+[!WARNING]
+This project is currently archived.
+No updates (security, bugs, features, dependency updates) will be made.
+I want to focus on something else.

 autoi18n is a CLI tool to automatically insert entries translated from a source to one or multiple target languages into [Property Resource Bundle](https://en.wikipedia.org/wiki/.properties) files.